Page 2. Microsoft XNA's Game Loops w/ Text Animation

 The goal of this project is to introduce the concept of game loops in Microsoft XNA by creating a simple text animation that changes color and position.
 It will also teach the concept of clamping to ensure the text stays within the bounds of the window.

 Before you jump into the project, it's essential to make sure you've got the basics covered.
 If you're entirely new to Microsoft XNA and MonoGame, it's recommended to start with an introductory project.
-Please follow the walkthrough provided on Page 1: Microsoft XNA's Hello World w/ MonoGame.
+Please follow the walkthrough provided on.

 List of Prerequisites: